Covid-19 – what you need to know

 MERS: Emerged 2012.
 From April 2012 to October 2022, a total of 2,600 laboratory-confirmed cases of MERS were reported globally, with 935 deaths.
 The majority of cases were reported from Saudi Arabia, with 2,193 cases and 854 related deaths.
 Death rate: 36%

 Covid-19: Emerged 2019.
 Over 600 million cases of Covid-19 have been reported globally (very many cases are not tested for or reported in some countries, so the true figures are much higher).
-At the end of September 2020, global coronavirus deaths passed one million and as of April 2023, global deaths are now approaching seven million and around 200,000 people have died in the UK.
+At the end of September 2020, global coronavirus deaths passed one million and as of April 2023, global deaths have now exceeded seven million and over 230,000 people have died in the UK.
 See the WHO dashboard here for the latest figures.
 Death rate: between 0.7 and 3.4%.
 Estimated at 3.2% by the World Health Organisation in March 2020.
 Countries with more elderly populations or with fewer people vaccinated will have higher rates.

 What is the full name of the coronavirus that causes Covid-19?